jasonleakey/Tinco_Hackathon/README.md

 ## Project Introduction

-Tinco is an virtual assistant or chatbot for solving DMV waiting problems.
+Tinco is a virtual assistant or chatbot for solving DMV waiting problems.

 #### Problem